|

 the firm are following the same lines and supply the best to their patrons,

-which has placed the reputation of this house second to none in New York State."***
+which has placed the reputation of this house second to none in New York State."*** You can

 continue to read on in the John Mann Lures page 2, where I will discuss more